The award-winning Peter Rabbit Garden from Redcar Cemetery is completed

 Image

-Picture of the Peter Rabbit Garden with the arch and figures
+Picture of the Peter Rabbit Garden from the Redcar Cemetery showing a paved path with an arch and figures

 Three figures of Peter Rabbit, Jemima Puddle Duck and Mrs Tiggy Winkle were made and installed by Billy Cessford, from Warrenby.
 A stunning ornamental arch was fashioned by Martin Dobson from Steel River Fabrication Company who also donated extra rabbit features and made two unique lamps to the path.